 In the event the marriage ends in divorce, a prenup that specifies how property will be divided can help avoid arguments and lengthy court battles about alimony and support.
 A prenup can also be used to protect yourself from your spouse’s debts, so you don’t end up on the hook for something down the road.

 Depending on where you live, marital property, divorce and probate laws usually give spouses the right to share ownership of property acquired during marriage, with the expectation that the property will be divided evenly in the event of a divorce or if you die.
 Spouses also have the responsibility for each other’s debts incurred during the marriage and they share in the management of community property.
 Without a prenup, your state’s laws will determine who owns the property acquired before or after you marry.

 You may have seen prenuptial agreements online that you download for free, but keep in mind, these templates offer at best only a cookie-cutter, one-size-fits-all approach, which may not provide the protection you’re seeking.
 It’s wise to consult an attorney who is experienced in contract law and family law.

 If you want to ensure your rights and property are protected in Florida, consider getting a prenup drafted by an attorney.
 RTRLAW’s experienced family law attorneys can draft a legally sound prenup that works best for you and your situation, that will be upheld by a court and complies with all Florida laws.

 Schedule a Consultation with Us Today

-RTRLAW’s family law attorneys are available to meet with you at one of our seven convenient offices in Florida, including Fort Lauderdale, Orlando, Tampa, Kissimmee, Lake Worth, or by appointment in Miami and Jacksonville.
+RTRLAW’s family law attorneys are available to meet with you at one of our six convenient offices in Florida, including Fort Lauderdale, Orlando, Tampa, Lake Worth, or by appointment in Miami and Jacksonville.

 Contact us today to explore your options and find out how RTRLAW can assist you with your family law matter.
 We offer a no-obligation case review and affordable retainer agreements and/or flat fee arrangements.